Fra-Tsuna/SAC-HER-Tensorflow2/README.md

 # SAC-HER-Tensorflow2

-Project for the Reinforcement Learning exam of the Master Degree in "Artificial Intelligence and Robotics" at Università degli Studi "La Sapienza" of Rome.
+Project for the Reinforcement Learning course of the "Artificial Intelligence and Robotics" Master Degree at University "La Sapienza" of Rome

 Done with the user [Gianfranco-98](https://github.com/Gianfranco-98)